julianxhokaxhiu/FFNx/README.md

 #### FF7/FF8

-- [/LARGEADDRESSAWARE](https://docs.microsoft.com/en-us/cpp/build/reference/largeaddressaware-handle-large-addresses?view=vs-2019) support!
-Up to 3.5GB of RAM available for mods ( this requires the [4GB Patch](https://ntcore.com/?page_id=371) in your ff7.exe ).
+- [/LARGEADDRESSAWARE](https://docs.microsoft.com/en-us/cpp/build/reference/largeaddressaware-handle-large-addresses?view=vs-2019) support.
+Up to 3.5GB of RAM available for mods (this requires the [4GB Patch](https://ntcore.com/?page_id=371) in your ff7.exe).
-- High DPI support!
+- High DPI support
-- HDR support!
+- HDR support
-- Up to 16x Anisotropic support!
+- Up to 16x anisotropic support
-- Up to 16x Antialiasing support!
+- Up to 16x antialiasing support
-- 5.1/7.1 Audio Output support!
+- 5.1/7.1 audio output support
-- Steam support!
-No Game converter required.
+- Steam support; no game converter required
-- Steam savegame preservation ( you will no more loose saves created with FFNx! )
+- Steam savegame preservation (you no longer lose saves created while FFNx is active)
-- XInput controller support (Xbox 360 and compatible ones) with D-Pad working out-of-the-box!
+- XInput controller support (Xbox 360 and compatible) with D-Pad working out-of-the-box
-- Native speedhack support!
+- Native speedhack support
-- External music to replace MIDIs support!
+- External music loading to replace original MIDIs
-- The game will continue to run when not in focus in Window mode
+- The game continues to run within an inactive window

 #### FF7
-- 60 FPS!
+- 60 FPS
 - eStore support!
-No Game converter required.
+No game converter required
-- Vertical centering for Fields and Movies
+- Vertical centering for fields and movies
-- Fullscreen Battle scenes
+- Fullscreen battle scenes
-- Menu cursor on the middle of words vertical alignment
+- Menu cursor vertically aligned on the center of words
-- Movies will continue to play if the window game loses focus ( in window mode )
+- Movies continue to play while running in an inactive window
-- Movies volume will respect global sound volume
+- Movie volume respects global sound volume
-- Steam sound and music volume configuration preservation ( configure at your pleasure and on the next run it will be inherited )
+- Steam sound and music volume configuration preservation (configure at your pleasure and on the next run it will be inherited)
-- Configurable background transparency in battle dialogs ( by default set to 75% )!
+- Configurable background transparency in battle dialogs (by default set to 75%)
-- SFX volume change will now apply in real-time, instead of you requiring to close and re-open the game.
+- SFX volume change applies in real-time, instead of requiring a game reload
-- Support for animated textures ( like Aerith waterfall, light fading, etc. )
+- Support for animated textures (like Aerith's waterfall, light fading, etc.)
-- Support for soft-reset while you're playing, like on the PSX!
+- Support for soft-reset while you're playing, just like the PSX
-- Support for battle toggle ( enable/disable at your own pleasure )
+- Support for battle toggle (enable/disable at your own pleasure)
 - **Voice acting**!
-One of the first mods to make use of this will be [Echo-S](https://forum.tsunamods.com/viewtopic.php?f=65&t=9) when it will be released!
+[Echo-S](https://forum.tsunamods.com/viewtopic.php?f=65&t=9) was the first mod to take advantage of this!
 - Support for external SFX audio effects
-- Support for external Ambient audio effects
+- Support for external ambient audio effects
-- Support for external movie audio files ( allows multiple videos to share the same audio )
+- Support for external movie audio files (allows multiple videos to share the same audio)
-- Support for external movie voice acting ( dedicated audio layer only for voice acting on top of movies )
+- Support for external movie voice acting (dedicated audio layer only for voice acting on top of movies)
-- Steam achievements!
-You can now unlock them while playing with FFNx
+- Steam achievements can be unlocked while playing within FFNx
-- Real-time light engine!
-You can now feel the game visually like never before
+- Real-time light engine - You can now feel the game visually like never before
 - Real-time camera control in battles
 - Analogue controls using the full axis of your left analog stick

 #### FF8
-- Vibration support!
+- Vibration support
-- **Voice acting**!
+- **Voice acting**
-- Maki's patch for Worldmap included
+- Maki's patch for worldmap included
 - Enable the VRAM debug window while playing in order to see how the engine uploads textures

 ### As a modder

-- Game rendering inspection through [RenderDoc](https://renderdoc.org/)!
+- Game rendering inspection through [RenderDoc](https://renderdoc.org/)
-- [DDS Texture support](https://beyondskyrim.org/tutorials/the-dds-texture-format) up to BC7 format, with PNG Texture support as fallback.
+- [DDS Texture support](https://beyondskyrim.org/tutorials/the-dds-texture-format) up to BC7 format, with PNG support as fallback
 - Support for configurable external textures path using [mod_path](misc/FFNx.toml#L100)
 - Support for an override layer of the data directory using [override_path](misc/FFNx.toml#L116)
 - Support for MINIPSF audio files using the emulated PSX/PS2 AKAO Engine
 - Support for [Hext](https://forums.qhimm.com/index.php?topic=13574.0) patching files inside of the [hext_patching_path](misc/FFNx.toml#L113)
-- Debug in-game engine data through [imgui](https://github.com/ocornut/imgui) integration.
+- Debug in-game engine data through [imgui](https://github.com/ocornut/imgui) integration

 ## Documentation